 Medical Director of IT Services, University of Washington

-Dr. Payne is Board Chair of AMIA and has been the Medical Director of UW Medicine IT Services since 2000.
-He is Professor of Medicine, and Adjunct Professor in Health Services, and Biomedical Informatics & Medical Education.
+Dr. Payne is immediate past Board Chair of AMIA and has been the Medical Director of UW Medicine IT Services since 2000.
+He is a Professor of Medicine, and Adjunct Professor in Health Services, and Biomedical Informatics & Medical Education.
 He is Attending Physician in Medicine at the University of Washington Medical Center and Harborview Medical Center.
 Prior to his current position, he led the installation of the Veterans Administration CPRS electronic medical record at VA Puget Sound in Seattle for which VA Puget Sound was awarded the 2000 Nicholas E. Davies CPR Recognition Award.
 He has been elected twice to the Board of Directors..
 He served on the Editorial Board of the Journal of the American Medical Informatics Association, is a fellow of the American College of Medical Informatics, the American College of Physicians and the Royal College of Physicians (Edinburgh) and as Chair of the AMIA EHR-2020 Task Force.
 He is the author of over 60 articles in the field, and edits a book on Operating Clinical Computing Systems in a Medical Center now in its second edition.
 His research interests include natural language processing and electronic documentation in EMRs.

 Dr. Payne attended Stanford University, the University of Washington School of Medicine, completed his internal medicine residency at the University of Colorado, and completed a fellowship at Massachusetts General Hospital in the Harvard Medical Informatics Fellowship program.
-He is board certified in Internal Medicine, and since 2013, in Clinical Informatics.
+He is board-certified in Internal Medicine, and, since 2013, in Clinical Informatics.